vikramkrishnan9885/rustlang_test/README.md

 **Installing Rust:** Execute this: `curl https://sh.rustup.rs -sSf | sh`

-**Cargo Guide:** <http://doc.crates.io/guide.html> -- This is the most awesome tool I have seen: It enables you to build, run, test and document your Rust code -- It enables use of Configuration over Covention: standardized folder structures etc.
+**Cargo Guide:** <http://doc.crates.io/guide.html> -- This is the most awesome tool I have seen: It enables you to build, run, test and document your Rust code -- It enables use of CoC: standardized folder structures etc.